 Previous blog posts on this topic delved into each of the four best principles of governance.
 For more about congregational governance, join the conversation in The Tent in the Leadership and Governance group or by searching for #GovernanceBestPrinciples.

-For more on how to train new leaders in your congregation, request access to the URJ Emerging Leaders Resource, which can serve as the basis of your congregational leadership development curriculum.
+For more on how to train new leaders in your congregation, access the URJ Emerging Leaders Resource, which can serve as the basis of your congregational leadership development curriculum.

 Amy Asin is the Union for Reform Judaism’s vice president for Strengthening Congregations.
 Lisa Lieberman Barzilai, RJE, is the director of the URJ Leadership Institute, part of the Strengthening Congregations team.